Sauber Motorsport: 2024

-Sauber officially lost its Alfa Romeo sponsorship due to transitioning to Audi Sport from 2026 onwards.
+Sauber officially lost its Alfa Romeo sponsorship due to transitioning to the Audi factory team from 2026 onwards.
 Due to this, Sauber's links with Ferrari became weaker, with the Haas team effectively assuming Sauber's role as Ferrari's new satellite team.
-While Zhou and Bottas stayed on for the 2024 season, Sauber entered the season as Stake F1 Team Kick Sauber (but will go as Stake F1 Team on a day-to-day basis), continuing the sponsorship deals signed by Alfa Romeo with Stake and Kick in the previous season.
-In countries where gambling advertisement is disallowed, the team presents as Kick Sauber F1 Team, and replaced all Stake sponsors on their car with Kick logos, just as they had done in 2023.
-Kick has also acquired the naming rights of the chassis for two seasons, with the 2024 car named as Kick Sauber C44.
+Sauber entered as Stake F1 Team Kick Sauber (but operated as Stake F1 Team on a day-to-day basis), continuing the sponsorship deals signed by Alfa Romeo with Stake and Kick in the previous season.
+In countries where gambling advertisement is disallowed, the team competed as Kick Sauber F1 Team and replaced all Stake logos on their car with Kick logos, just as they had done in 2023.
+Kick also acquired the naming rights of the chassis for two seasons, with the 2024 car named as Kick Sauber C44.

 On 5 February the car launch event was held at London's Guildhall which was hosted by Naomi Schiff.
-The team finished the 2024 season in tenth place, scoring only four points.
+Zhou and Bottas stayed on for the 2024 season and The C44 was consistently finishing outside the points, and the team finished the 2024 season in tenth place, scoring only four points.